Hopatcong High School

-Hopatcong High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Hopatcong, in Sussex County, New Jersey, United States, operating as the lone secondary school of the Hopatcong Public Schools.
+Hopatcong High School is a four-year comprehensive public high school serving students in ninth through twelfth grades from Hopatcong, in Sussex County, in the U.S. state of New Jersey, operating as the lone secondary school of the Hopatcong Public Schools.

-As of the 2021–22 school year, the school had an enrollment of 510 students and 47.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.
-There were 80 students (15.7% of enrollment) eligible for free lunch and 27 (5.3% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 520 students and 44.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+There were 93 students (17.9% of enrollment) eligible for free lunch and 57 (11.0% of students) eligible for reduced-cost lunch.

 History

-During the 1960-61 school year, there were 200 students from Hopatcong attending Sparta High School.
+During the 1960–61 school year, there were 200 students from Hopatcong attending Sparta High School, with an expectation that the number of students from Hopatcong sent to high school in Sparta would increase by about 10% annually in subsequent years.

+The school opened for the 1969–70 school year, with approximately 625 students in grades 7–12.
+The loss of students from Hopatcong at Sparta High School caused a drop of almost half of the enrollment in the prior year.

 Awards, recognition and rankings

-The school was ranked 235th in New Jersey out of 339 schools statewide sure okay in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
+The school was ranked 235th in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 289th in the state of 328 schools in 2012, after being ranked 200th in 2010 out of 322 schools listed.
 The magazine ranked the school 174th in 2008 out of 316 schools.
 The school was ranked 158th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 In the 2013–2014 school year, Hopatcong High School ranked eighth in Sussex County out of nine other public high schools in SAT scores.